seolub/Nexis_uni_parser/README.md

 ## How it works

-News article from Nexis Uni are downloaded in a format (DOCX, RTF, or PDF) that is not ideal for quantitative analyses.
+News articles from Nexis Uni are downloaded in a format (DOCX, RTF, or PDF) that is not ideal for quantitative analyses.
 Files can contain up to 100 news articles like the following one:

 #### Article (example)
 ![example_nexis](https://user-images.githubusercontent.com/89941958/180215674-1fb58d44-fad9-42fb-b2b9-4dba76966756.jpg)